 - Snap-on believes strongly in workplace safety.
 As a permanent priority agenda item at all operational meetings, safety comes first.
 Snap-on strives to maintain a safe workplace and expects its employees to broadly embrace the Company's safety programs.
 Snap-on invests in its strong safety culture and in elevating the importance of worker safety throughout all levels of the organization.
-For 2023, Snap-on had an overall safety incident rate of 1.16 (number of injuries and illnesses multiplied by 200,000, divided by hours worked). - Snap-on is committed to its employees and provides developmental opportunities throughout the organization.
+For 2024, Snap-on had an overall safety incident rate of 1.08 (number of injuries and illnesses multiplied by 200,000, divided by hours worked). - Snap-on is committed to its employees and provides developmental opportunities throughout the organization.
 Leadership reviews to identify high potential talent in the organization are conducted on an ongoing basis with all business units and on an annual basis with the Board of Directors.
 Snap-on offers competitive compensation and benefits to its employees, including performance-based and stock-based management incentive plans, an employee stock purchase plan for associates in the United States and Canada, as well as pension plans covering most U.S. employees and certain employees in foreign countries.
-Other benefits, such as skill training and tuition assistance programs, are available to employees, but vary from location to location. - Snap-on seeks to advance our progress on diversity and inclusion within our Company and is committed to providing equal opportunities.
-The Company does not tolerate discrimination.
-As part of our efforts, Snap-on has instituted company-wide training on inclusion and unconscious bias, and has expanded internship, mentorship and recruitment activities for underrepresented groups.
-Additionally, to further our support of makers and fixers, both within and outside our Company, Snap-on partners with national nonprofit organizations and community colleges to leverage career and technical education to expand the opportunities for underrepresented groups in our facilities, as well as in the critical industries we serve and beyond.
-The Company is also continuing to invest in and build relationships with several Historically Black Colleges and Universities (HBCUs) to help advance their missions and broaden the pipeline of Black engineers and other technically trained graduates. - Snap-on's people and the behaviors they display define our success, including integrity, respect and teamwork.
-Annual employee training is used to reinforce ethics, environmental matters, health and safety, human rights, information/cyber security and regulatory compliance, and, as noted above, includes anti-corruption training for relevant employees.
+Other benefits, such as skill training and tuition assistance programs, are available to employees, but vary from location to location. - Snap-on is committed to providing equal opportunities across all of our stakeholders and the Company does not tolerate discrimination.
+To further our support of makers and fixers, both within and outside our company, Snap-on is partnering with national nonprofit organizations and community colleges to leverage career and technical education to expand the opportunities in our facilities, as well as in the critical industries we serve and beyond, for people from all walks of life. - Snap-on's people and the behaviors they display define our success, including integrity, respect and teamwork.
+Annual employee training is used to reinforce ethics, environmental matters, health and safety, human rights, antihuman trafficking, information/cyber security and regulatory compliance, and, as noted above, includes anticorruption training for relevant employees.